PyLadiesCZ/webkurz.pyladies.cz/README.md

 gulp deploy
 ```

-Note: you need to have access to specific surge account (ask Dan Srb).
+Note: you need to have access to surge account (just ask Dan Srb).